muses-code-js/express-workshop-2/_steps/step03.md

 ![Running node server.js in the terminal](../assets/step3-b.png){:title="Running node server.js in the terminal" class="img-responsive imgbox"}

 If you see this, congratulations! :clap: :clap: You have built yourself a server and started it running!

+## About console.log()

+Currently, your server is doing nothing but printing the message `Server has started listening on port 8080.` using the `console.log()` function.

+`console.log()` is used to display messages in the terminal (AKA the console) that your application is running from.
+We refer to these as "console" or "log" messages.
+These messages are commonly used to display status information or serious error messages from your program as it is running.
+They are only displayed in the terminal where your application is running, the users of your app will not see them.

+We also use `console.log()` when debugging our app.
+When something didn't work as you expected, you can temporarily add `console.log()` statements to your program to check the value of variables etc so see what is really going on.
+These lines are then removed once we have fixed the problem.

+We'll frequently add lines like this in this workshop so you can see what is happening behind the scenes.